Ejipuh/Plantey-Garden/P- Create a digital garden with chosen Obsidian notes.md

 Objective: Craft a digital garden that syncs to my website from a folder in Obsidian.

 Key results
-- [x] Drag and drop obsidian note to subfolder in Obsidian (built in, lol)
+- [ ] Easy way to put a note in a folder
 - [ ] Commits new markdown files from Obsidian subfolder to git
 - [ ] Auto-sync from git to website
 - [ ] Auto-convert wikilinks in Obsidian to good URIs on site